 4. Paraphrase Online

-Next up is another free paraphrasing tool called Paraphrase Online, which has different features than the one mentioned above.
-It has five modes, including one designed to remove plagiarism and one for fixing sentence structure.
-You can also choose from five languages besides English, including Spanish and French.
+Not to be confused with Paraphrase-Online, this free paraphrasing tool offers different features than the hyphenated alternative mentioned above.
+Paraphrase Online has five modes, including one for removing plagiarism and another for fixing sentence structure.
+You can also choose from six languages besides English, including Spanish and French.

-Unlike more advanced paraphrasing tools like Jasper, this one replaces individual words with synonyms without considering the context in which the original words were used.
-So, as you can see, it could use a couple of tweaks.
+Unlike more advanced paraphrasing tools, this one replaces individual words with synonyms.
+It doesn’t consider the context in which the original words were used.
+So, as you can see, it could use a couple tweaks.

-Plus, after each rephrase, you could try running the content through Paraphrase Online again in a different mode to make the content even more unique.
-For example, you could start with Human mode, copy-paste and edit that output, and then use Remove Plagiarism mode.
+Plus, after each rephrase, you could run the content through Paraphrase Online again.
+Using a different mode would make the content even more unique.
+For example, you could start with Human mode, copy and paste that output, and then use Remove Plagiarism mode.

-While CopyAI—an AI writing tool similar to Jasper—doesn’t have a tool specifically for paraphrasing, it does have a Freestyle tool.
+Copy.ai—an AI writing tool similar to Jasper—doesn’t have a tool specifically for paraphrasing, but it does have a Freestyle tool.